-- 1. For these materials, preheating may be omitted for thicknesses up to 6 mm if the results of hardness tests carried out on welding procedure qualification are considered acceptable by the Society. - 2.
-For welding in ambient temperature below 0°C, the minimum preheating temperature is required independent of the thickness unless specifically approved by the Classification Society.
+- 1. For these materials, preheating may be omitted for thicknesses up to 6 mm if the results of hardness tests carried out on welding procedure qualification are considered acceptable by TL. - 2.
+For welding in ambient temperature below 0°C, the minimum preheating temperature is required independent of the thickness unless specifically approved by TL.